XpuOS/xsched/platforms/example/README.md

 ## Step 2: Define HwQueue & HwCommand abstraction

-For `HwQueue`, we have implemented its parent class - `preempt::HwQueue`(`preempt/include/xsched/preempt/hal/hw_queue.h`).
+For `HwQueue`, we have implemented its parent class - `preempt::HwQueue`(refer to [hw_queue.h](../../preempt/include/xsched/preempt/hal/hw_queue.h)).
 What you need is to inherit this parent class, and finish interfaces in the table below.

 <table>
   <tr>